irinagrl/irinagrl/README.md

 ### Hi there!
-Irina is here 👋
+Irina is here.

 I'm on a new career path to Front-end development.
 I have a huge love for the field and enormous desire to continuously broaden my knowledge.

-- I'm currently looking for a remote job.
+❗ I'm currently looking for a remote job.

 - I have knowledge in  JS, HTML, CSS, Git, Webpack, GitHub Pages and learning React.